 Celebrity Cruises Veranda Stateroom

-One of the best Alaska cruise tips is to book a balcony cabin.
-Wherever you are, the views are incredible.
-You can’t beat the experience of stepping out of bed onto your private balcony in the early morning, breathing in lungfuls of invigorating Alaskan air, and taking in the scenery.
+One of the best Alaska cruise tips is to book a balcony stateroom.
+Wherever you are, the views from the veranda are incredible.
+You can’t beat the experience of stepping out of bed onto your private balcony in the early morning, breathing in lungfuls of invigorating Alaskan air, and taking in the scenery all around you.

-Towering mountains, dense forest, and with luck, the uplifting sight of dolphins playing alongside the ship riding the bow wave is the best possible way to start the day.
+The best possible way to start your morning is by savoring towering mountains, dense forests, and, with luck, the uplifting sight of dolphins playing alongside the ship riding the bow wave.

 Your balcony is a wonderful space later in the day, too; a cruise to Alaska is pretty action-packed, and sometimes, you’ll want to enjoy the peace and quiet of your private space as the ship slips its moorings and edges off the dock, bound for another stunning location.